 Following Storm Desmond and flooding across the county in December 2015, the Big Lottery funded a £1 million package to help Cumbrian communities become more resilient and to support local people, communities and organisations to prepare for similar events in the future.

-The ‘Rebuilding Together’ programme will take place over the next 3 years, led by Cumbria CVS and delivered in partnership with Cumbria Action for Sustainability (CAfS) and Action with Communities in Cumbria (ACT) – three local charities with a long history of working together to support Cumbrian communities and organisations.
-The programme started in October 2016.
+Rebuilding Together was a 3 year programme, which started in October 2016, led by Cumbria CVS and delivered in partnership with Cumbria Action for Sustainability (CAfS) and Action with Communities in Cumbria (ACT) – three local charities with a long history of working together to support communities and organisations across Cumbria.
+The programme finished in September 2019.

 Contact: Hazel Graham

 01768 210276 // email@example.com

 www.cumbriaaction.org.uk//Action with Communities -Community Emergency Planning